MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/get-export-assessmnt-software-delta.md

 ## Parameters

--pageSize (default = 50,000) \– number of results in response -$top \– number of results to return (doesn’t return @odata.nextLink and therefore doesn’t pull all the data) -sinceTime (required) \– The data between a selected time and today
+- pageSize (default = 50,000) \– number of results in response
+- $top \– number of results to return (doesn’t return @odata.nextLink and therefore doesn’t pull all the data)
+- sinceTime (required) \– The data between a selected time and today

 ## Properties